haveyoudebuggedit/debugged.it/content/blog/2020-10-11-after-100-interviews-hiring-manager.md

 Here’s my own example: I specifically set up a Twitter account to get a job where I can work from home, many years ago.
 I was careful of what I posted as I had only one purpose for it: get that job somewhere in open source that lets me work from home.
 In my case, it worked.

 But you know what one of the people in the hiring process also told me?
 They went through literally *every one of my tweets* and replies from 2 years to figure out who I am.
 They even asked about one or two tweets that were 1-2 years old.
 Those were experimental tweets where I had tested the response as opposed to the normal type of tweets I did.
 Those tweets helped me get the job!
-Naturally, I deleted my Twitter right after I landed that job because it had served its purpose so why bother wasting time?
+Naturally, I deleted my Twitter right after I landed that job because it had served its purpose.

 ### Check your other accounts